CloudCannon/eleventy-plugin-cloudcannon/README.md

     }
   };

-  // Plugin looks here for plugin options eleventyConfig.cloudcannonOptions = config;
+  // Either plugin looks here for plugin options eleventyConfig.cloudcannonOptions = config;

-  // Plugin also looks at what you return for plugin options return config;
+  // Or plugin looks at what you return for plugin options return config;
 };
 ```